SpecBind/specbind/docs/Verifying-Steps.md

 | Given | I saw \<validation table\> |
 | Then| I see \<validation table\> |

 The *validation table* is a SpecFlow table that consists of three columns; *Field*, *Rule* and *Value*.
-Similar to data entry steps the *Field* column defines the field name to locate as a [[property|Page Model Properties]] and the *Value* column is the value to check.
+Similar to data entry steps the *Field* column defines the field name to locate as a [property](Page-Model-Properties.md) and the *Value* column is the value to check.
 The *Rule* column determines the type of validation to perform on the field.
 The *Value* column is the expected value to check for.
 It also drives how the expected and actual values are compared.

 The system attempts to convert the expected value to one of the following data types in the order described below.
 This eases matching of a given value from some of the formatting hassles.
 For instance if your value is a date, and you write an expectation of "1/1/2013" and your actual value is "January 1, 2013" the rule processor will determine that these values indeed match.